xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jenkins.md

          You will be automatically navigated back to the **Credentials** section, where you can select the newly-added credential in the **- none -** box.

-8. Click **Test Connection** for Jenkins to retrieve Projects and Test Plans from Katalon TestOps.
+8. Click **Test Connection** for Jenkins to retrieve Projects and Test Runs from Katalon TestOps.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-oct-jenkins-integration/jenkins-project-plans-retrieval.png" width="" height="" alt="jenkins add credentials">